 Cart - Tank •••• Picture shows a Visible (manual pump) gas pump that could have been found in the 1920’s, which is not covered within this plan sheet.
 Footprint 2 ⅝ʺ x 1 ⅞ʺ.
 1) A size sheet is all that is needed which list suggested materials.

 Wagon - Tank •••• Tankers collected lamp oil (kerosene) at the train depot, sold it to shops and peddled it by the gallon to city folk.
-Also, in the heat of summer they were used to sprinkle dirt roads in a city when the dust became too thick.
+Also, in the heat of summer they were used to sprinkle dirt roads in a city when the dust became too thick to breath.
 They were also used for delivering water to residents where wells were not available.
 Fire fighting for Sawmill and logging operations.
 Plans include 9) super B size sheets with a material list and all details shown full scale to be used as templates.
 Options include: wood and steel tanks, brakes, single and double horse eveners and lazy back spring seat.
 7) A size sheets with prototype information and construction suggestions.

 American Farm Wagon CDs or DVD •••• This is a pair of two no frills CDs or one DVD of over 850 photos and pictures of many types of of wagons drawn by draft animals (a few photos are of museum quality wagons, many photos are of wagons which have seen better days).
 Some wagons have as many as a dozen pictures showing details of how they were built by different American Wagon manufacturers.
 These pictures are for your edification and inspiration to..........